 The parameters of the model were identified via numerical minimization of this function with the use of MATLAB function fminsearch.
-This function was used because the step responses presented in the Figure 4. are rather smooth.
+This function was used because the step responses presented in Fig. 4 are rather smooth.
+Results for all tested areas are given in Tables 2-5.
+Comparison of step responses of model vs experiments is shown in Fig. 5.
+Step responses presented in this figure were computed with the use of data marked by (F) in the tables.